Q&A: Are the 2019-20 locust swarms linked to climate change?

 “There’s actually some studies on this – though not in an African context.
 I’ve worked a lot with the Colorado potato beetle, which arrived in Europe during the first world war.
 Before the war, it was contained by early prevention efforts.
 During the first world war, people had other things on their mind – the potato beetle arrived, established itself and started spreading.
 Then, during the interwar period of the 20s and 30s, the spread was quite contained.
 But during the second world war, there was the biggest spread that we’ve ever seen.”

-It is worth noting that other parts of Africa, including western African countries, such as Nigeria, periodically experience heavy rains, but do not see outbreaks on the same scale, says Piou:
+It is worth noting that other parts of Africa, including Niger and Mauritania, periodically experience heavy rains, but do not see outbreaks on the same scale, says Piou:

 “The prevention system is working in some other parts of the world.
 For example, in western Africa, they experience heavy rains that arrive and create some good conditions for the desert locust to breed and multiply – but they don’t see such large outbreaks.”